Skip to main content

 4 mentions Positive Neutral Negative

-• “It's a knockout blow on all the accounts you'd expect; beautiful art, superb music, and great character writing.”
+• “It's a knockout blow on all the accounts you'd expect; beautiful art, superb music, great character writing.”

 • “There’s original artwork, music, and voice acting.”